wimstockman/Kaleidoscope-SimpleKeyColormapper/README.md

 Export the file as csv file

-Run generate-ino.sh $HOME/Model01-Firmware/Model01-Firmware.ino
+Run generate-ino.sh $HOME/Arduino/Model01-Firmware/Model01-Firmware.ino

+goto $HOME/Arduino/Model01-Firmware/
-and flash it to your keyboardio
+and flash it to your keyboardio command: make flash